 All persons covered under the Teachers’ Collective Agreements are eligible to seek assistance through the Employee Assistance Program.
+To access this funding, the teacher must contact one of the EAP coordinators prior to seeing a counsellor.
 Retired or terminated teachers can access the Employee Assistance Program up to the end of the school year in which they retired/were terminated.

 1. To establish and implement guidelines for dealing with any problem which may cause a decline in work performance.

 3. To provide channels of correct and effective referral for assessment, treatment and follow up so as to ensure maximum assistance.

 4. To monitor effective policies and procedures governing confidentiality.

 The EAP Coordinating Committee is comprised of two members each from the Newfoundland and Labrador Teachers’ Association, the Provincial Government, and the Newfoundland and Labrador School Boards Association.

 The Terms of Reference of the Coordinating Committee are as follows:

 1. To review the structure of the program on a periodic basis and make recommendations to the parties for adjustments where appropriate.